PavanRF/REAL_TIME_GAMEPLAY_USING_POSE_DETECTION/README.md

     python main.py
     ```

+##
-## Usage
+🎮 Usage

-- Ensure your camera is connected and properly configured.
+Ensure your webcam is connected and configured.

-- Run the application using the provided command.
+Launch the application using the command above.

-- Follow the on-screen instructions to calibrate the body pose detection system.
+Calibrate your position as instructed on-screen.

-- Start playing the video game using your body movements as controls.
+Start playing and controlling the game through your body movements!

-## Contributing
+## 🤝 Contributing
 Contributions are welcome!
 To contribute to this project, follow these steps:

 1. Fork the repository.